ibm-cloud-docs/atracker/target_v2_ies.md

 {: screen}

-## Updating an Event Streams target using the CLI
+## Updating an {{site.data.keyword.messagehub}} target using the CLI
 {: #target-update-cli-ies}
 {: cli}

-Use this command to update an Event Streams target for an {{site.data.keyword.atracker_full_notm}} region.
+Use this command to update an {{site.data.keyword.messagehub}} target for an {{site.data.keyword.atracker_full_notm}} region.
 Any specified value that is different from when the target was originally created will be updated to the value specified in the command.

 ```sh
 ibmcloud atracker target update --target TARGET [--name TARGET_NAME] [ [--file EVENTSTREAMS_ENDPOINT_DEFINITION_JSON_FILE] | ( [--brokers BROKER_LIST] [--target-crn EVENTSTREAMS_TARGET_CRN] [--topic TOPIC]( [--api-key ( EVENTSTREAMS_API_KEY | @EVENTSTREAMS_API_KEY_FILE )]))] [--output FORMAT]